sampsyo/home/_drafts/autoreduction.md

 [Last time][manual-reduce], we saw how deleting stuff from a test case can be an easy and fun route to the root cause of a bug.
 It's less easy and less fun when the test cases get big.
-The cycle can get old quickly: delete stuff, run the special command, check the output to decide whether to backtrack or proceed.
+The inner loop of test-case reduction can get old quickly: delete stuff, run the special command, check the output to decide whether to backtrack or proceed.
 It's rote, mechanical, and annoyingly error prone.